ring0-c0d3-br34k3r/Hooking-Detours/README.md

-// if for example :     MessageBox(NULL, "OrcaRootki$ is Dead", "Original MsgBox", MB_OK | MB_ICONWARNING);
+if for example :     MessageBox(NULL, "OrcaRootki$ is Dead", "Original MsgBox", MB_OK | MB_ICONWARNING);
-// if its going to print for us "OrcaRootki$ is Dead" We Will intercept it halfway like "MITM Attack" Then Were going to change that message And We make a Hook for him from "OrcaRootki$ is Dead" to "OrcaRootki$ is Great"  // thats the hook
+if its going to print for us "OrcaRootki$ is Dead" We Will intercept it halfway like "MITM Attack" Then Were going to change that message And We make a Hook for him from "OrcaRootki$ is Dead" to "OrcaRootki$ is Great"  // thats the hook

-// for exmple :
+for exmple :

-// MessageBoxA(NULL, "OrcaRootki$ is Dead", "Original MsgBox", MB_OK | MB_ICONWARNING);
+MessageBoxA(NULL, "OrcaRootki$ is Dead", "Original MsgBox", MB_OK | MB_ICONWARNING);
-// we will put MessageBoxA in gpMessageBoxA for hooking typedef BOOL(WINAPI* FnMessageBoxA)(HWND, LPCSTR, LPCSTR, UINT);                     // A function pointer type, FnMessageBoxA, is defined to match the signature of the original MessageBoxA function
+we will put MessageBoxA in gpMessageBoxA for hooking

+A function pointer type, FnMessageBoxA, is defined to match the signature of the original MessageBoxA function : typedef BOOL(WINAPI* FnMessageBoxA)(HWND, LPCSTR, LPCSTR, UINT);
-   FnMessageBoxA gpMessageBoxA = MessageBoxA;                                           // The original function pointer, gpMessageBoxA, is declared and initialized with the MessageBoxA function
+The original function pointer, gpMessageBoxA, is declared and initialized with the MessageBoxA function :
-//
+FnMessageBoxA gpMessageBoxA = MessageBoxA;

-// nice
+nice

-//
-// The function that will run instead MessageBoxA when hooked || // will take the place of the MessageBoxA
-// MyHookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType)          // The hook function, MyHookedMessageBoxA, is defined.
+The function that will run instead MessageBoxA when hooked || // will take the place of the MessageBoxA MyHookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType)          // The hook function, MyHookedMessageBoxA, is defined.
 This function will intercept calls to MessageBoxA and provide custom behavior

-//
-// Now We're going to grab our fake or The Hooked Function "MyHookedMessageBoxA" And we're going to make it the real Function
-// Then we'll have hooking for MessageBoxA and our function will take its place "MyHookedMessageBoxA"
+Now We're going to grab our fake or The Hooked Function "MyHookedMessageBoxA" And we're going to make it the real Function Then we'll have hooking for MessageBoxA and our function will take its place "MyHookedMessageBoxA"

-//
-// Running MyHookedMessageBoxA instead of gpMessageBoxA that is MessageBoxA
+Running MyHookedMessageBoxA instead of gpMessageBoxA that is MessageBoxA :
 	DetourAttach((PVOID)&gpMessageBoxA, MyHookedMessageBoxA));